BetterMontreal/BetterMontreal.github.io/fr/creer.md

 I will be doing a small talk on an Introduction into ReactJS.
 We will cover the following:

-- What is React?
-- How to get setup with React.
+- How to get setup with React
-- How to get building React Apps.
+- How to get building React Apps
 - Bundle your application
 - Release your application